By Dominic Chorafakis, P.Eng, CISSP – September 11, 2019

 - Keep your operating system up-to-date – try to keep your systems updated with the newest version available.
 These updates have important security patches and fixes that will protect against the latest threats.

-- Employ good email and internet habits – one the most popular tools that hackers will use to attach you is through phishing emails and visiting infected sites (malvertising).
+- Employ good email and internet habits – one the most popular tools that hackers will use to attack you is through phishing emails and visiting infected sites (malvertising).
 Clicking on suspicious links or downloading malicious files are common ways that you and your staff can let hackers into your business.

 - Consider a monitored security solution – many businesses make the fatal mistake of thinking that these types of solutions are too costly or complex for them.
 Services like My Security Console allow businesses to enjoy enterprise-grade security features for small business prices.